 But Dan doesn’t just stand up to Leo.
-He says, “Anyone who admires Hitler should suck a bullet from a barrel in a bunker.”
+He says, “Anyone who admires Hitler should bite a bullet in a bunker.”
 Dan’s got suicide on the mind, of course, because of his father, but telling people to commit suicide is generally frowned upon.
 Later Leo says, and Dan replies,

 “What, you want me to go full Waco?”